Alexander Ovechkin: Russian politics

-In 2017, Ovechkin said: "I have a good relationship with Russians and with Americans.
+In January 2017, Ovechkin said: "I have a good relationship with Russians and with Americans.
 So, I'm neutral."
 In November 2017, Ovechkin started a movement called PutinTeam in support of Russian President Vladimir Putin during the 2018 Russian presidential election.
 Asked whether it was political, Ovechkin described his actions as a show of support for Russia, "I just support my country, you know?
 That's where I'm from, my parents live there, all my friends.
 Like every human from different countries, they support their president.
 It's not about political stuff."
 Of his participation in PutinTeam, Ovechkin also said:

-PutinTeam was first announced in a 2 November 2017 post on Ovechkin’s Instagram account, which has over one million followers.
+PutinTeam was first announced in a 2 November 2017 post on Ovechkin's Instagram account, which has over one million followers.
 On 23 November, Ovechkin announced on his Instagram that the group's official website had been launched.
 On the soft launch of the site, visitors were encouraged to sign up for the team, track related news, participate in contests and attend and organize events.
 Ovechkin has claimed that the idea for PutinTeam was all his and that the group is non-political in its nature.
 Vedomosti, a Russian financial newspaper, reported that Kremlin sources have said that IMA-Consulting were behind the creation of the organization.
-A Kremlin-supported public-relations firm, IMA-Consulting reportedly holds a $600,000 contract to promote the 2018 Russian presidential elections.
+A Kremlin-supported public-relations firm, IMA-Consulting reportedly held a $600,000 contract to promote the 2018 Russian presidential elections.
 The Kremlin spoke in support of the movement after its announcement.
 According to The Washington Post, Ovechkin has a personal relationship with Putin.
 Ovechkin has a personal phone number for Putin, who is a big hockey fan, and received a gift from Putin at his 2016 wedding.
-Ovechkin said that he and Putin don't have much in common: "We talk about hockey and all that stuff.
+Ovechkin said that he and Putin do not have much in common: "We talk about hockey and all that stuff.
 That's it."

-On 25 February 2022, following the Russian invasion of Ukraine, Ovechkin called for peace without mentioning Russia or Ukraine directly.
-In May 2022, he reiterated his support for Putin, as well as retaining the Russian president on his Instagram profile photo.
+On 25 February 2022, following the Russian invasion of Ukraine, Ovechkin called for peace and no more war without mentioning Russia or Ukraine directly.
+He said "I have family back in Russia.
+It's scary moments.
+We can't do anything.
+We just hope it's going to end soon and everyone's going to be all right."
+In May 2022, Ovechkin responded to a question about Putin: "He is my president, right?
+I am Russian.
+What else can I say?"
+According to some experts and people close to Ovechkin, renouncing Putin and condemning the invasion of Ukraine could have negative consequences for Ovechkin and his family members living in Russia, given the repressive nature of Putin's regime.
+Ovechkin reportedly wanted to change his Instagram profile picture from Putin to a peace symbol after the invasion but was warned that doing so would potentially put his family in Russia in danger.